Verma-Lab/meds-biobank/docs/ontologies.md

 code_to_event_type: map code to event type
 code_to_name: map code to name
 code_to_qualifiers: map code to list of qualifiers
-code_to_ancestors: map code to list of OMOP ancestors
 code_to_factors: map code to list of domain ancestors
 code_to_unit: map (measurement event type) code to unit
 code_to_bin_ranges: map (measurement event type) code to map of bin to map of min, max to min, max, respectively